Gurobi/gurobi-machinelearning/docs/source/firststeps-simple-example.md

 m.optimize()
 ```

-The function [get_error](api/AbstractPredictorConstr.rst#gurobi_ml.modeling.basepredictor.AbstractPredictorConstr.get_error) is useful to check that the solution computed by Gurobi is correct with respect to the regression model we use.
+The method [get_error](api/AbstractPredictorConstr.rst#gurobi_ml.modeling.basepredictor.AbstractPredictorConstr.get_error) is useful to check that the solution computed by Gurobi is correct with respect to the regression model we use.

 Let $(\bar X, \bar y)$ be the values of the input and output variables in the computed solution.
 The function returns $g(\bar X) - y$ using the original regression (in this case the `scikit-learn`) object.